 Viscose threads commonly known as Royan thread across Europe are manufactured using viscose filament naturally derived from wood pulps.
 Despite being derived through artificial processes yet, it makes you feel a sort of natural look on clothes.

-Viscose thread comes under an expensive price tag but the quality of raw material assures you vibrant colors and long-lasting durability. when talking about breaking of thread, it also assures you 400.000 continuous stitching.
+Viscose thread comes under an expensive price tag but the quality of the raw material assures you vibrant colors and long-lasting durability. when talking about breaking of thread, it also assures you 400.000 continuous stitching.

 5: Nylon Thread